 SEO visibility is a relative value that’s usually represented as a percentage.
 It estimates the likelihood that a site will receive traffic from a fixed set of keywords based on how high that site ranks for each individual keyword.

 SEO traffic is an absolute value.
 It’s the estimated number of visitors (clicks) that you’ll receive from organic search results based on where you rank for each individual keyword, the estimated click-through rate (CTR) given that ranking, and its estimated number of monthly searches.
+(You can learn more about how to measure site traffic in this article.)

 Keep in mind that search intent accounts for a lot of variability in click-through rates, but we can apply some broad averages to draw some conclusions.